Learn how to negotiate with colleagues, bosses, partners, friends, clients, and many others.

 By participating fully, you will:

-- learn how to focus your efforts in each phase of a negotiation through practical exercises and role plays
+- Learn how to focus your efforts on each phase of a negotiation through practical exercises and role plays.

 We explore critical negotiation theory, such as competitive versus collaborative approaches, and identify motivating interests to improve your approach to negotiation and the quality of your outcomes.
 We continue with the essentials of thorough preparation for a negotiation, including setting specific targets, identifying sources of influence, and defining the point of walk away with reference to a methodical alternatives analysis.
 While building this negotiation framework, we define and practice critical communication and influencing skills.
 We also outline a practical framework so that you have a clear map of an effective negotiation process.

-Open and relevant to graduate students at any stage in any discipline or degree.
 Space is limited.
-Due to the workshop's interactive format, full participation in all sessions is required.
+Due to the workshop's interactive format, full participation in both sessions is required.